Nagarkot Around The Kathmandu Valley, Nepal Travel Guide

 This a downhill walk from Nagarkot to the ancient Newari town of Sankhu.

-Offers a glimpse into traditional Newari architecture, temples, and local life without the crowds.
+Offers a glimpse into traditional Newari architecture, temples, plus the local way of living without the crowds.

 You will find ancient temples, traditional houses, and local markets in Sankhu.